networknext/next/docs/source/getting_started.rst

 Once your company is setup, you the "Game Configuration" tab is revealed.

-Select it and enter your public key from the keygen to link your keypair with your account:
+Select it and enter your public key to link the keypair with your account:

 .. image:: images/public_key.png